changkun/gp/homeworks/solutions/torantie/4-param/README.md

 ```
 TODO: your answer goes here
 ```
+line 519 to 527: Calculating the boundary was very hard since there wasn't something explicit in the slides to go by.
+Additionally, how to find the boundary vertices was really hard.

 2. **Debugging complexity**: Describe an impressive bug that you wrote while implementing this project, and briefly explain how you fixed it.

 ```
 TODO: your answer goes here
 ```
+My uv coordinates were shifted for the disk calculation.
+This was fixed by translating the solution of the linear equation upwards by 0.5 on the u and v coordinates (or x and y).

 ## Reference Results